Rezact/Rezact/README.md

 ## Why the name Rezact?

 The name "Rezact" is a fusion of the words "React" and "Exact."
 While "React" nods to the foundational concepts familiar to many frontend developers, "Exact" underscores our framework's commitment to precision, clarity, and a streamlined approach.
-Rezact aims to offer developers an experience that is both familiar and refined, encapsulating the best of React-like reactivity with a more precise and predictable toolset.
+Rezact aims to offer developers an experience that is both familiar and refined.

 ## Does it work with Tailwind?